DOT NRCME Exam Sample Questions

 NRCME Exam Sample Questions

-The following are sample NRCME national examination questions that have been provided to the training companies by the DOT/FMCSA:
+The following six NRCME national examination sample questions have been provided to all NRCME training companies by the DOT/FMCSA:

 According to FMCSA regulations, which of the following must the medical examiner evaluate when examining a driver's eyes?